dwrobel/flatcam/README.md

 - added a Bookmark Manager and a Bookmark menu in the Help Menu
 - added an initial support for rows drag and drop in FCTable in GUIElements; it crashes for CellWidgets for now, if CellWidgetsare in the table rows
+- fixed some issues in the Bookmark Manager

 10.10.2019